-A reciprocal health care agreement allows nationals from those countries to free or reduced cost NHS treatment even if their course is less than 6 months in duration.
+The UK has reciprocal health care agreements with several non-EEA countries, which allows nationals from those countries to free or reduced cost NHS treatment even if their course is less than 6 months.
 You should check with the health authority in your home country what treatment is covered before you leave for the UK.
 You may still need to take out limited medical insurance.